Paraburdoo, Western Australia: Etymology

-The name of the town comes from an Aboriginal word said to mean "feathered meat", which could refer to abundant Little corella or flock pigeons.
+The name of the town comes from an Aboriginal word that apparently means "feathered meat", which could refer to the abundant little corella or flock pigeons.
 It could also mean Rock Cave (para means rock and buradoo means hole or cave) to refer to caves nearby.

 Economy

 Paraburdoo was developed in the early 1970s to support Hamersley Iron's (now Pilbara Iron) local iron ore mining operations, and was gazetted as a town in 1972.

 The town provides housing to workers of the three nearby Rio Tinto mines, those being the Channar, Eastern Range and Paraburdoo mine.

 Geography

 Paraburdoo is located 1528 km north of Perth, 24 km north of the Tropic of Capricorn, nearly 300 km from the coast, and 424 m above sea level.

 Facilities

 Most of the town's residents are employed by Pilbara Iron's mining operation and the supporting services.
 Facilities available for families include daycare, a primary school, and a TAFE.
 The nearest high school is Tom Price Senior High School in Tom Price, 81 km away.
 There are also skate parks, swimming pools, tennis courts, and netball, cricket and football fields.
 Paraburdoo has its own shopping facilities and medical centres.